Free Space

 Algorithms

-Propagation delay, Doppler shift and path loss in free space
+Propagation delay, Doppler shift, and path loss in free space

 ,

-where is the wavelength of the signal.
+where — the wavelength of the signal.